Australian rugby star Dan Vickerman took his own life in February 2017 after struggling with the “transition from sport to everyday life”.

-How often have you trumpeted a new change in your business only for it to be shot down in flames by the office sceptics, cynics and gossips?
+How often have you suggested a new change in your business only for it to be shot down in flames by the office sceptics, cynics and gossips?

 I think we could all be more mindful that change is painful, that change is everywhere and that a more considered approach will give us better results.

-If you recognise the changes that are likely to meet with most resistance, you can apply this framework to help your people cope with it better.
-To me, that’s a recipe for a more engaged workforce, a growing business and better mental health for all your people.
+If you recognise the changes likely to meet with most resistance, you can apply this framework to help your people cope with it better.
+To me, that’s a recipe for a more engaged workforce, a growing business and better mental health for all your employees.

 Effective communication always helps.
 Check out our blog Communication is key!
 Open your mind with NLP.